Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 All three share the same interaction pattern: single tap for the traditional form, long press for AI input.
 All three support categories.
 The separation exists so your view of each is clean — you're not filtering academic deadlines out of a personal to-do list or vice versa.

-The **Timeline widget** on your home screen draws from all three pages simultaneously, showing you what's coming next regardless of which type it is — so you never need to open three separate pages just to see your day.
+The **Timeline Widget** on your home screen draws from all three pages simultaneously, showing you what's coming next regardless of which type it is — so you never need to open three separate pages just to see your day.

 ---